-Groundwork MSSTT is based at Trafford Ecology Park, one of Greater Manchester's most surprising hidden green spaces.
+Groundwork MSSTT is based in Trafford Ecology Park, one of Greater Manchester's most surprising hidden green spaces.

 Tucked away behind an oil depot in the industrial Trafford Park, our beautiful Ecology Park is a registered Site of Biological Importance and a true wildlife oasis.